ky-9/Kyla_Trinidad_ShoppingCartActivity/README.md

 # AI-Usage

 Where I used AI
--Setting up GitHub
+- Setting up GitHub
--Debugging errors in my code
+- Debugging errors in my code

 Why I used AI
--To learn how to properly set up and use GitHub
+- To learn how to properly set up and use GitHub
--To find and fix errors faster
+- To find and fix errors faster
--To understand my code better
+- To understand my code better

 Prompts I asked
 "How do I create a GitHub repository and push my code step by step"